anoduck/panscribe-open_source/README.md

 You'll want to be familiar with a few **key concepts**, to begin.

-  - [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is an easy-to-read and easy-to-write syntax for writing in plain text format.
-There are many benefits to writing in Markdown, for example: the **Plain Text Format**: easy to use, non-proprietary, cross-platform, and archival **Minimal Workflow:** without distracting buttons to look at, or syntax to think about. **Version Control**: works seamlessly with Git for collaboration, version control, and Github for tasks, wiki...
+  - [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), an easy-to-read and easy-to-write syntax for writing in plain text format that's non-proprietary, cross-platform, and archival, to help with re-use. collaboration, version control, and more...

   - [Standard Manuscript Format](http://en.wikipedia.org/wiki/Standard_Manuscript_format) is a formatting style for manuscripts of short stories, novels, poems and other literary works submitted by authors to publishers.